Jean-Baptiste Robert Lindet

 Jean-Baptiste Robert Lindet (2 May 1746 in Bernay, Eure – 17 February 1825) was a French politician of the Revolutionary period.
 His brother, Robert Thomas Lindet, became a constitutional bishop and member of the National Convention.
 Although his role may not have been spectacular, Jean-Baptiste Lindet came to be the embodiment of the growing middle class that came to dominate French politics during the Revolution.

 Early career

 Born at Bernay (Eure), he worked in the town as a lawyer before the Revolution.
 He acted as procureur-syndic of the district of Bernay during the session of the National Constituent Assembly.
-Appointed deputy to the Legislative Assembly and subsequently to the Convention, he became well-known.
+Appointed deputy to the Legislative Assembly and subsequently to the Convention, he became well known.

 Initially close to the Girondists, Lindet was very hostile to King Louis XVI, provided a Rapport sur les crimes imputés à Louis Capet (20 December 1792) – a report of the king's alleged crimes – and voted for the king's execution without appeal.

-He was instrumental in the establishment of the Revolutionary Tribunal, and contributed to the downfall of the Girondists before the start of the (after a conflict over the Tribunal's radical character).
+He was instrumental in the establishment of the Revolutionary Tribunal, and contributed to the downfall of the Girondists.
 His proposal for the Tribunal had passed with support from Georges Danton, despite the opposition of Pierre Victurnien Vergniaud.